Winchester Model 94 Sporter Rifle by Miroku, Better Than Ever!

 In 2011, regular production Winchester Model 94's finally became available again.
 The new Model 94 is produced in Japan by Browning/Winchester's longtime partner Miroku.
 It is a very handsome rifle with a traditional polished blue and walnut finish.
 The new Miroku built Model 94 is certainly the best made and most refined Model 94 we have handled since the pre-'64 model was discontinued.
 In fact, it is probably the best Model 94 ever.
 This is one case where moving production overseas served to improve the product.
 Of course, Japan is a first world country renowned for high technology and fine workmanship.
 It is not as if the Model 94 is being built in some third world sweatshop by slave labor.
 This is a high quality product throughout.

-The new Model 94 is offered in Sporter (rifle with 24" barrel), Short Rifle (carbine with 20" barrel) and Trails End Takedown (carbine with 20" barrel) versions for 2012.
+The new Model 94's all use the latest angle eject (AE) action, drilled and tapped for low and over-bore scope mounting.
+For 2017, the Model 94 is offered in Sporter (rifle with 24" barrel), Short Rifle (carbine with 20" barrel), Carbine (20" barrel) and Trails End Takedown (carbine with 20" barrel) versions.
 The 20" carbines have round barrels and smooth walnut stocks, while the deluxe Sporter rifle comes with a half octagon/half round barrel and a checkered walnut stock.
-All three models have full-length magazines and terminate the forend in a blued steel cap, rather than a barrel band.
+All models have full-length magazines and all except the basic Carbine terminate the forend in a blued steel cap, rather than a barrel band.
 I have always preferred this forend treatment, because I think it is an aid to accuracy, as well as more attractive.

-The external metal parts are deeply blued and the straight grip stocks are fashioned from black walnut, as Winchester 94 stocks have always been.
-The Short Rifle and Trails End Takedown models come with a flat "shotgun" type butt plate, while the Sporter features a steel crescent "rifle" butt plate.
+The external metal parts are blued and the straight grip stocks are fashioned from black walnut, as Winchester 94 stocks have always been.
+The Short Rifle and Carbine models come with "shotgun" type butt plates, while the Sporter features a steel crescent "rifle" butt plate and the Trails End Takedown comes with a rubber recoil pad.

-The Trails End Takedown is available in .30-30 Winchester and .450 Marlin calibers, while the Sporter and Short Rifle are offered in .30-30 and .38-55 Winchester.
-Note that the barrel of the test rifle is marked, "Caliber .38-55 Win.
+The barrel of the test rifle is marked, "Caliber .38-55 Win.
 ONLY," presumably a warning to those tempted to try shooting .375 Winchester cartridges.
 (The .375 Win. is based on a slightly shortened and strengthened version of the .38-55 case.
 The big difference is the .375 operates at a maximum average pressure (MAP) of 52,000 cup, while the MAP of .38-55 loads should not exceed 30,000 cup.

 Winchester is proud of a number of the new Model 94's more subtle features that enhance operation and function.
 Some of these represent a return to the old (pre-1964) way of doing things.
 Among these features is a rebounding hammer, an excellent safety feature.
 Notable, too, are the round locking bolt trunions that reduce friction, lever slop and ensure smoothness of the lever throw, as per the original Model 94 design.
 The edges of the lever are radiused for a smoother feel.
 The lever slot has been improved for smoother operation; it is now more like the original design.
 There is a relieved area under the bolt (where the top of the hammer rides) for smoother operation when cocking.
 The loading gate is again being machined from steel, rather than stamped, and the edges are radiused for easy feeding.
 The cartridge stop inside the action is articulated, allowing cartridges to feed smoothly with no misfeeds or double feeds under the carrier.
 A steel forend cap replaces the forend/barrel band to enhance both appearance and accuracy.
 The barrel is button rifled.
 An adjustable rear sight and Marble flat-faced brass bead front sight are provided.